My Thyroid Relief

 A research team led by Dr. Stanley Hazen at the Cleveland Clinic, funded by the NIH, investigated the connection between erythritol and heart attacks and strokes.
 Their initial study involving over 1,000 participants looked for compounds in the blood that could predict future heart-related risks.
 Over three years, they monitored significant adverse cardiovascular events, such as heart attacks, strokes, and deaths.
 The researchers published the results in Nature Medicine on February 27, 2023.
 The study showed that an increased risk of cardiovascular events was linked to higher levels of erythritol and related artificial sweeteners.

 To understand how erythritol influences these health risks, the researchers conducted experiments involving human platelets, which are crucial components in blood clotting.
 They exposed these platelets to the artificial sweetener erythritol.
 They observed that this exposure increased the platelets’ responsiveness to signals that trigger blood clotting.
 Moreover, the researchers conducted experiments with mice, where they increased the levels of erythritol in their bloodstream.
-This elevation in erythritol levels in the blood had a notable effect: it accelerated the formation of blood clots within the vessels and increased the likelihood of arteries becoming blocked.
-These experiments shed light on how erythritol might promote blood clotting and contribute to the risk of health issues such as heart attacks and strokes.
+This elevation in erythritol levels in the blood had a notable effect: it accelerated the formation of blood clots within the vessels and increased the likelihood of arterial blockage.
+These findings shed light on how erythritol might promote blood clotting and contribute to the risk of health issues such as heart attacks and strokes.

 The researchers also analyzed blood erythritol levels in eight healthy volunteers who consumed a beverage sweetened with erythritol.
-Their findings revealed a substantial increase in erythritol levels, which remained elevated for several days and had a notable effect on platelet clotting.
-These findings suggest that consuming erythritol may increase blood clot formation, potentially raising the risk of heart attacks or strokes.
-Researchers must further study erythritol’s safety and health risks since it is widely used in artificially sweetened foods.
+They found a substantial increase in erythritol levels, which remained elevated for several days and affected platelet clotting.
+These findings suggest that consuming erythritol could increase blood clot formation, potentially raising the risk of heart attacks or strokes.
+Researchers need to continue studying erythritol’s safety and health risks since many people use it widely in artificially sweetened foods.

 Dietary Influence

-Implications For Future Research on Erythritol
+Exploring Future Research on Erythritol

 Recent findings suggest a potential link between erythritol consumption and blood clot formation.
 However, the current research is limited, and more extensive studies are needed to confirm these adverse effects definitively.
 Given the concerns about the sugar industry’s influence on research funding, it is crucial to conduct rigorous and independent scientific investigations to validate findings related to erythritol and other artificial sweeteners.

 The study highlights the need for further research into erythritol’s safety and health risks, especially considering its use in artificial sweeteners.
-With the increasing global burden of cardiovascular diseases, Dr. Stanley Hazen’s call for comprehensive, long-term research on sweeteners becomes even more relevant.
+With the increasing global burden of cardiovascular diseases, Dr. Stanley Hazen’s call for comprehensive, long-term sweetener research becomes even more relevant.
 Cardiovascular conditions typically develop over time, making it essential to investigate whether dietary choices, including artificial sweeteners, might contribute to the onset or worsening of these conditions.

 In light of these potential risks, individuals looking for healthier sugar alternatives should consider options with a more established safety profile and fewer potential health risks.
 Making informed dietary choices is crucial for protecting long-term health and well-being.